 Attorney at Schwabe, Williamson & Wyatt

-Christopher Slottee is an attorney at Schwabe, Williamson & Wyatt, specializing in legal matters affecting Alaska Native corporations.
+Christopher Slottee is an attorney at Schwabe, Williamson & Wyatt, focusing on CARES Act and COVID-19 funding for Alaska Natives.

 Elizabeth Hodes